Let’s rewild childhood, slow the scroll, and let kids grow in the real world first.

 WHO WE ARE

 The research is clear: kids need movement, independence, and real-world challenge.
-When kids climb higher, walk farther, and solve problems with friends, they learn something screens can’t teach:

-Rewildhood brings parents together to act on that knowledge — by pushing digital habits later and real-world experiences earlier.
-Because when kids learn to navigate the physical world first, they are better prepared to handle the digital one later.
+The results are clear too: when kids learn to navigate the physical world first, they are better prepared to handle the digital one later.

 What We Do